 This is a groundbreaking technology that once perfected, will become a game changer.

 I recently spoke about what this technology means for e-commerce, which can be found here.

 Google launched last year their own app on this known as Google Lens.
 This allows users to take photos of things to identify what it is.
 This ranges from landmarks, animals, products and more.
-Even more impressively, Lens allows you to inspect images from google images, and select specific parts of the image to identify what it is.
+Even more impressively, Lens will allow you to inspect images from google images, and select specific parts of the image to identify what it is.